 In this course we will discuss several techniques for teaching slacklining to beginners, as well as how to prepare and manage courses.
 Participants will learn techniques to efficiently teach basic foundational slacklining skills, injury prevention, basic rigging and technical knowledge, and learn a thorough and successful methodology for teaching beginners.
 The focus lies on education, not rigging, however participants are expected to have a solid understanding of rigging beginner slacklines safely.

 This is not a course for beginners.
 Participants must be able to comfortably walk a 15m slackline and be able to setup small slacklines with a ratchet and secure backup.

-Instructor B Certification
+Trainer B Certification

-The Instructor B certification goes one step further in slackline methodology.
+The Trainer B certification goes one step further in slackline methodology.
 It is aimed at individuals who are teaching slacklining to slackliners intent on furthering their practice.
 The certification focuses on improving technique, learning new skills, and dives deeper into equipment and rigging.
 After this course, you will be able to organize and conduct your own slackline trainings, ongoing courses, and specialized workshops according to ISA standards.

 The RIGGER certification is intended to help festival organisers, local clubs and individual highliners with permissions, insurance, liability and alleviate access issues in general.
 Certified riggers are expected to be active members of the slackline community with a strong sense of responsibility and attention to detail.